Hugo-Persson/coursereview/README.md

 - [ ] Add courses to favorits
 - [ ] Generate schedule for chosen courses

+## Planning
+- Should we store data in our DB our query everytime?

 ## Tech stack
 - The frontend and backend will be written in Next.js
 - Prisma with postgress will be used for DB